nathangthomas/career-development-curriculum/module_one/dtr_guidelines_memo.md

 	Solidify concepts we have already been introduced to as well as practicing working as a pair on a project.
 Taking steps toward proficiency in writing Ruby code.
 * What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?

+	Navigator/driver.
+Our preference at this time is to work as a pair opposed to a divide-and-conquer approach.
+We like the idea of having two people to work on the problems together at the same time instead of working solo and merging them at the end.
 * How do you communicate best?
 How do you appreciate receiving communication from others?

+	Timely, relevant, and often... with compassion.
 * How would you describe your work style?

+	Get personal commitments out of the way beforehand so that we can focus on our code for longer sprints at a time.

 * What are each of our strengths?
 How can our strengths complement each other?

+	Nathan: I tend to be persistant about the projects I am working on.
+If I hit a problem it is unlikely to discourage me from continuing push forward on a project.
+I may need reminders to take breaks.
+I have high interpersonal effectiveness skills so will do well with helping to create an environment that is less likely to have tension.
+I also take feedback well.

+	Sejin: Very similar strengths to Nathan.
+Also very optimistic, will see a positive output from every situation.
+Very playful as well so will keep things fun, hopefully not falling down the rabbit hole.

 * What’s gone well or poorly in your previous projects?

 * How will we set direction and make decisions as a team?
 * How will we overcome obstacles?
 * What do you need (resources, environment, communication) to do your best work?